 Babylon eventually became a large empire that God used to send Judah into exile for their sin.
 But Babylon seems symbolically to be more than just this empire.
 It is where humanity attempted to reach up to the heavens and was scattered.
 It was the evil empire that destroyed the nation of Judah.
 Likely it was a code name that Peter used for Rome.
 And it is the evil city that stands opposed to God’s people, and the holy city, in Revelation.
-Babylon comes to represent rebellion against God’s established order.
+Babylon came to represent rebellion against God’s established order.

 In the earlier table of nations, it is mentioned that one of Shem’s descendants had two sons who were alive when the world was divided.
 For one of the sons, Joktan, the table includes his offspring and the territory where they lived (Gen. 10:25-29).
-But Eber has no descendants listed, just the note about the world being divided in his time.
+But Eber had no descendants listed, just the note about the world being divided in his time.
 But that changed after the account of the tower.

 After the scattering of the nations, Genesis zero’s in one family.
 The family of Abraham.
 It is the story of this family that occupies the rest of the Old Testament.
-The rest of Genesis 11 traces the linage of Abraham from Shem, through Eber, and sets us up for the beginning of his story.
+The rest of Genesis 11 traces the lineage of Abraham from Shem, through Eber, and sets us up for the beginning of his story.

 Unlike the table of nations in Genesis 10, the ancestry tree for Abraham includes the ages of each person listed.
-This is a similar format to what you find in chapter 5 where the linage from Adam to Noah is listed.
+This is a similar format to what you find in chapter 5, where the lineage from Adam to Noah is listed.
 Of note is that the life span of these men after the flood declines rapidly.
 Why that happens is not explained.
 Unless Genesis 6:3 refers to the soon-to-be lifespan of humanity rather than the time they have left before the flood.